mikhail-j/OpenCLBLAS.jl/README.md

 #####This project is based off the work of these projects:

-[OpenCL.jl](https://github.com/JuliaGPU/OpenCL.jl) Jake Bolewski and Valentin Churavy
+[OpenCL.jl](https://github.com/JuliaGPU/OpenCL.jl) by Jake Bolewski and Valentin Churavy
 [CUBLAS.jl](https://github.com/JuliaGPU/CUBLAS.jl) by Nick Henderson

 ##What is this project?